Brighton College Abu Dhabi exclusive updated review for parents March 2022

 • High quality, inspiring, caring, highly strategic leadership and direction that “very effectively” drives the improvement agenda and direction of the school

-• Committed, effective and dedicated teachers driving students’ personal and academic development
+• Hugely committed, effective and dedicated teachers driving students’ personal and academic development

 • Impressive programmes for supporting the academic progress of both students with Special Educational Needs [SEN] and those children who speak English as an additional language

 • Very high quality facilities supported by a genuinely inspirational, exciting, caring and happy school environment